Entrance Alert Chimes Provide Instant Notification When a Visitor Arrives

 ERA-PRDCR by Safeguard Supply – a Motion Activated Entrance Alert Kit with Remote Receiver

 The ERA-PRDCR has a motion sensor mounted above the entryway, and when someone enters, a gentle chime sounds from the receiver plugged in the back of the store.
 Now the clerk hears that someone has entered the store and can immediately come out to help the new customer.
 In this photo, the kit is featured with a add-on accessory, a bright flashing strobe light that will add a visual notification.

 EZ Chime by Safeguard Supply

-The EZ Chime is a small, self-contained alert that mounts on a door.
+The EZ Chime (EZ-Tone) is a small, self-contained alert that mounts on a door.
 When the door opens, a small plunger hits a metallic plate producing a tone sound.
 Ideal for commercial spaces under 2,000 sq ft., the product has been used by stores and business all over America.

 If you have a door or window that typically remains shut, you may be interested in our door, or window contact based entry alerts.
 If you have doors or windows with a metallic frame, we recommend a motion based entrance chimes to avoid interference.